tom-kitchin/vue-unit/README.md

 # VueUnit

+THIS IS NOT THE ORIGINAL VERSION.
+The [original vue-unit](https://github.com/wrseward/vue-unit) was build by [William Seward](https://github.com/wrseward).
+I've just forked this because I needed some additional features, and unfortunately the original author hasn't rebuilt his NPM package in a while.
+I am in no way claiming authorship of this library, although I've contributed some features, some of which were developed and PR'd before I made this fork.

 > A library for Vue.js that makes it easier to create and unit test components.

 * Easily test props, events, and slots (including named slots)